claudefa/PythonProject/README.md

 This is the PYT and SBI project developed by [**Elba Raimúndez**](https://github.com/elbaraim), [**Clàudia Fontserè**](https://github.com/claudefa) and **Lucas Michel**.

 ##What is mirrorTree
-**mirrorTree** is a program to predict protein-protein interaction using similarity between two protein families (Pazos and Valencia, 2001).
+**mirrorTree** is a program to predict protein-protein interactions using similarity between two protein families (Pazos and Valencia, 2001).

 ##Why two versions
 **mirrorTree** has two versions: